Carmex is one of a handful of popular lip balms that most people have heard of.

 What’s the alternative?
 There are many great lip balms that are 100% cruelty-free and vegan.
 Here’s my guide to the top 5 vegan and cruelty-free lip balms if you’d like to check it out.

-But it’s clear why Carmex isn’t vegan when you look at the ingredients in their lip balm.
+It’s clear why when you look at the ingredients in their lip balm.

 There are 2 main ingredients, camphor (comes from trees) and petrolatum (same as petroleum jelly – or vaseline), which are both vegan.